jamesrcounts/jamesrcounts.com/_posts/2017-05-13-on-testing-and-debugging-lambdas.md

 Unit and integration testing are totally possible using common frameworks, but that's not the only option.
 I recently worked on a project where I found it easier to write a console program and fire off the Lambda from `void Main()`.

 Keep in mind that whatever route you choose, there is some configuration to do related to credentials.
 You need to provide credentials when running on your machine, and there are several ways to do this (machine config via `aws configure`, or credentials configured by the AWS toolkit for Visual Studio).
 To get the closest experience to running in AWS, use an implicit set of credentials (described above) rather than hard-coding your credentials into the test code (never a good idea).
-Also, your test will be more useful if the credentials you use belong to an IAM User that has the exact same set of-of permissions as the IAM Role which the Lambda will execute under.
+Also, your test will be more useful if the credentials you use belong to an IAM User that has the exact same permissions as the IAM Role which the Lambda will execute under.
 Don't just use your admin credentials and assume everything will work later.

 {:style="text-align: center;"}
 [![Code by Tom Bech](/media/2017/05/13/code-tom-bech.jpg)](https://flic.kr/p/9BkXKV){:target="_blank"}